 This post may contain affiliate links.
 Please see our disclosure policy.

-These Easy Easter Fruit Snacks are just the trick to get your kids excited about Easter.
+These Easter Bunny Fruit snacks are just the trick to get your kids excited about the holidays.

 Slices of kiwi decorated with candy eyes, blue sprinkle noses, and grape halves as ears are arranged to resemble bunnies.